NamazuStudios/elements/README.md

 terms of the AGPL license.
 To receive a commercial enterprise license, please contact bd@getelemetns.dev

+### Note on Commercial Code

+Because we fully intend and want developers to use the Elements code in their commercial products, we have made a few exceptions to the AGPL license when developing plugin code in the Elements SDK:

+> Notwithstanding the requirements of Section 13, software components referred to as 'Elements' in the documentation are exempt from the obligation to offer Corresponding Source under Section 13, provided that they depend solely upon code located within the 'dev.getelements.sdk' package and its subpackages, and do not themselves modify or include any other part of the Program covered under this license.
+This permission applies only to use and interaction over a network, and does not affect any other rights or obligations under this License.

+There is some ambiguity in the AGPL license about whether or not plugin code is considered a derivative work.
+We have made this exception to clarify that plugin code is not considered a derivative work.

+### Contributing

+We welcome contributions to Elements.
+Before you start, please review the [Contributing Agreement](CONTRIBUTING.md).
+We will not accept any pull requests or contributions to the project until we recieve a signed CLA.
+Once complete, please email a signed copy to bd@namazustudios.com.

 # Building and Setup

 ## 1) Install Prerequisite Software